laravel-notification-channels/channels/README.md

 You can learn how to create a room, and generate a new Webhook on [Google's documentation](https://developers.google.com/hangouts/chat/how-tos/webhooks).

-In short, you'll need to:
-1. Create a 'room'
-2. Visit the 'Manage Webhooks' settings pane for that room
-3. Create and configure a new Webhook

-You can create a webhook in the various rooms you have access to, in order to better organize your messages.
-For instances, you might create a 'Sales Alert' webhook in your 'Sales' room, which includes team members who wish to be notified about sales events in your app.
-Likewise, you can create a 'DevOps' room which includes technical team members wanting to be notified when something technical happens in your app, and create a separate 'Dev Alerts' webhook in there.

-Next, we'll look at how we can use the webhook(s) in the Google Chat notification channel

-> Through Google's own documentation, the term 'Space' is used to reference conversations generally across Google Chat.
-A user can be involved in a one-to-one conversation with a co-worker or another bot, or be a member of a 'room' containing many people/bots.
+> Throughout Google's own documentation, the term 'space' is used to reference conversations generally across Google Chat, whether that be a one-on-one chat between co-workers, or a 'room' with conversations between multiple people.
 >
 > Although this package only has the ability to send messages into 'rooms', **we still refer to a room as a 'space' for consistency** between this package's documentation, and Google's.